ashish-kamboj/Coding-with-R/ML_DS_Questions.md

 ---

 ### Q. How to compute the mean Silhouette Coefficient of all samples?
+**Silhouette** refers to a method of interpretation and validation of consistency within clusters of data

+The silhouette value is a measure of how similar an object is to its own cluster (cohesion) compared to other clusters (separation).
+The silhouette ranges from `−1 to +1`, where a high value indicates that the object is well matched to its own cluster and poorly matched to neighboring clusters.
+If most objects have a high value, then the clustering configuration is appropriate.
+If many points have a low or negative value, then the clustering configuration may have too many or too few clusters.
+The silhouette can be calculated with any distance metric, such as the **Euclidean distance** or the **Manhattan distance.**

 The Silhouette Coefficient is calculated using the mean intra-cluster distance (a) and the mean nearest-cluster distance (b) for each sample.
-The Silhouette Coefficient for a sample is (b - a) / max(a, b).
+The Silhouette Coefficient for a sample is **(b - a) / max(a, b)**.
 To clarify, b is the distance between a sample and the nearest cluster that the sample is not a part of.
 Note that Silhouette Coefficient is only defined if number of labels is 2 <= n_labels <= n_samples - 1.

 ---